lprione/tvb-dbs-thalamus-model/src/README.md

-# TVB-DBS-Thalamus-Model – Source Code Overview
+# TVB DBS Model – Source Code Overview

-This folder contains core MATLAB scripts used for analyzing and visualizing simulation results from the TVB-based DBS thalamic model.
+This folder contains core scripts used for analyzing and visualizing simulation results from the TVB-based DBS thalamic model.
 It includes both EEG analysis tools and 3D brain model visualization.

 ---